Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Image to Image Translator

 In \cite{Phillip2016}, they have introduced $L_1$ as the second term in Eq.~(\ref{eq:pix2pix}).
 The $L_1$ is given as

-The term represents the difference of the generated fake image $G(x)$ and the true image $y$.
-By introducing the $L_1$ term, the generator is trained to generate images close to true images and to deceive the discriminator.
+The term represents the difference of the generated fake image $G(x)$ and the real image $y$.
+By introducing the $L_1$ term, the generator is trained to generate images close to real images and to deceive the discriminator.
 In \cite{Phillip2016}, they have argued that the $L_1$ can reduce the artificial behavior of output images.

-In our context, the input image $x$ is an image of LAE distribution and $y$ is the true image of the 21cm-line signal corresponding to the $x$.
+In our context, the input image $x$ is an image of LAE distribution and $y$ is the real image of the 21\,cm-line signal corresponding to the $x$.
 Both are calculated from our numerical simulation in this paper.
-The $G(x)$ is a fake image of 21cm-line signal generated from the LAE distribution $x$.
-The discriminator $D$ is given a pair of images of the LAE distribution and 21cm-line map and judges if the latter is a true of fake image.
+The $G(x)$ is a fake image of 21\,cm-line signal generated from the LAE distribution $x$.
+The discriminator $D$ is given a pair of images of the LAE distribution and 21\,cm-line map and judges if the latter is a real or fake image.

-Next, we describe the architecture briefly.
-See a document of this implementation\footnote{https://affinelayer.com/pix2pix/} for details.
-The architecture of the $G$ is so called encoder-to-decoder\footnote{In original literature \citep{Phillip2016}, a U-Net structure \citep{2015arXiv150504597R} is employed to transfer the shape of the input image to the output image efficiently.
-The U-net structure propagates the feature map from $i$th layer to ($n$-$i$)th layer where the feature map is an output tensor filtered at a certain layer and $n$ is the total number of layer.
-We note that our results in later section show acceptable quality without the U-Net structure.
-The introducing the U-Net might improve the result.}.
-In the network, input LAE image is processed through 8 down sampling convolution layers and 8 up sampling de-convolution layers.
-The size of filter is $4\times4$ and the stride is 2.
-The discriminator consists of 5 down sampling convolution layers.
-The pair of images is down sampled through 4 layers and output of fifth layer is a $30 \times 30$ image which is used to judge the image to be true or fake.
+\tb{Next, we describe the architecture briefly.
+See \citep{Phillip2016} and a document of this implementation\footnote{https://affinelayer.com/pix2pix/} for details.
+The \tb{generator architecture is based on a U-net architecture} \citep{2015arXiv150504597R}.
+The architecture used in this work is identical to the one used in the original paper except the number of convolution layers of generator $N_{\rm d}$ and the number of filters of generator $f_{\rm g}$ and discriminator $f_{\rm d}$ as we treat these values as the hyperparameters.
+In the generator architecture, input LAE image is processed through $N_{\rm d}$ down sampling convolution layers and $N_{\rm d}$ up sampling de-convolution layers with skip connections between $i$-th convolution layer and $N_{\rm d}-i$-th de-convolution layer.
+The size of the filter is $4\times4$ and the stride is 2.
+The discriminator architecture consists of 5 down sampling convolution layers.
+The pair of images is down sampled through 4 layers and output of the fifth layer is a $30 \times 30$ image which is used to judge the image to be real or fake.}